Keeping children safe in education

 Both playgrounds will be locked at 3.45pm each day.
 If you need to collect a child from an after school club, this should happen from the main school entrance or the entrance to the hall where the person in charge of the club will release your child into your safekeeping.

-For parents wishing to look in the lost property box, this has been moved to the Medical Room which is opposite the School Office.
+For parents wishing to look in the lost property box, this can be found outside, opposite the bike shelter, outside the Year 2 classroom.

 Thank you for your cooperation and support in helping to keep our children safe in school.